denkovarik/ID-Unaligned-Amplicon-Primers/README.md

-# Bioinformatics-Testing-for-NuProbe-Scientist-I
+# Kovarik Bioinformatics Testing for NuProbe Scientist I

 ## Introduction
-This project is the Bioinformatics Testing for NuProbe Scientist I.
+This project is the Bioinformatics Testing for NuProbe Scientist I for Dennis Kovarik.

 ## Setup
 This project was developed for the Window's Operating System on a 64 bit machine.